ulule/django-metasettings/README.rst

 see `issues <https://github.com/thoas/django-metasettings/issues>`_

-Missing currency?
-Wrong label?

-Don't hesitate to send patch or improvements.
+This application only includes major currencies, don't hesitate to send patch or improvements.

 Inspirations
 ------------